nperezg/biosounds/docs/guide.md

 Recordings are organised in collections that you can access from the top drop-down menu.
 All logged in users have access to all collections, but some are open and publicly available.

 In list view, recordings can be played back directly and some of their meta-data are displayed.
 It is possible to search for recordings that have been assigned to specific species or a particular rating.
-The list view is the default view for reference collections.
+The list view is the default view for reference collections, and you can open a recording in the player by clicking its thumbnail.

 ![list_view](images/list_view.png "Tag window")

-In gallery view, recordings can be opened in the player by clicking their thumbnails.
+In gallery view, recordings are arranged in a grid.
 It can take long to load large files with several hundreds of MB, even with a fast internet connection.
+A recording can be opened in the player by clicking its thumbnail.

 ![gallery_view](images/gallery_view.png "Tag window")